 13. Don’t be afraid to only pay for your meal and not split the bill.
-It might seem awkward to ask for a separate bill when you’re in a big group but I find it more awkward paying for someone else’s food and drinks, especially if it’s for people that I don’t really know.
+It might seem awkward to ask for a separate bill when you’re in a big group but the status chasers who claim it’s tight not to split it equally regardless of what you have are really saying that they think you should subsidise them…

 14. Reduce alcohol intake – it’s not only better for your health, it’s better for your wallet too!
 A night at the pub doesn’t mean you have to drink 6 beers…they serve non-alcoholic and soft drinks too y’know.